 Bachelor of Arts in Religion, Political Science and History

-Trinity Univeristy - San Antonio, Texas
+Trinity University - San Antonio, Texas

 1987 - 1991